silverhammermba/superuser/extras/answers.markdown

 1. The simplest format for storing negative numbers is to devote the first bit to storing the sign of the number (e.g. 0 for positive, 1 for negative).
 How would you use this format?
-What sort of algorithm would you need to make in order to perform arithmetic with positive a negative numbers?
+What sort of algorithm would you need to make in order to perform arithmetic with positive and negative numbers?

    <div class="alert alert-success">
    Actual computers use a much more clever format called "two's complement".
 This